kirillsulim/blog-jekyll/planning.md

+---
+layout: default
+title: Planning
+---
-# 1. Ask why we are here.
+## 1. Ask why we are here.

 *This is a quick reminder about why we are here, who our customers are, and why we decided to do this project in the